Review of the Album "Resurrection" by Judas Priest Vocalist Rob Halford

 Silent Screams is the First Memorable Song on This Album

 Judas Priest vocalist Rob Halford who has been in the music business since the 1970’s started what could be considered his solo project.
-In 2000, he released his debut solo album called "Resurrection" under the name of Halford.
+In 2000, he released his debut solo album called Resurrection under the name of Halford.
 Silent Screams is the first memorable song for me that I heard from this album and since then, it has become a song to sing along to!
 The acoustic guitar sets the stage as Rob starts singing: “look at me, I’m chasing after dreams left in the storm.
-What I am is all the really matters now.”
+What I am is all that really matters now,” (Marlette, 2000).
 It is a song about a person that sees himself still suffering as he wants to get rid of his pain.
 For this person described in the song, his life means everything to him.
 Before this song speeds up, Rob still shows that he still has the ability to extend his voice without straining himself.
 It would also be a mistake to assume that he does not have a low octave voice because he does and this song shows a soothing part of his voice in the beginning.

 Resurrection Album Cover

 Rob Halford Gets Help from Bruce Dickinson and It Works Out Well